TCXO Selection Guide: Specs, Packages & Top Picks for Precision Timing

 | ±0.1ppm | Stratum 3, small cells, IEEE 1588 | Rakon RTX7050A |

 A ±2.5ppm TCXO is fine for Wi-Fi.
 Your router's reference clock can be off by 2.5ppm and 802.11 still works.
 But GPS is unforgiving — a 1ppm frequency error translates to roughly 1.5km of position drift in cold start.
 That's why GNSS modules spec ±0.5ppm max.
+We start there when ordering for a receiver board.

 Frequency vs. temperature slope (Δf/ΔT): Most datasheets give you stability over the full range, but the rate of change matters too.
 A TCXO that drifts rapidly between -10°C and 0°C will cause more acquisition problems than one with linear, slow drift across the whole range.
 Look for the frequency-temperature curve, not just the max deviation number.